heartandhandstraining/upskill_saas_tutorial/README.md

 DevMatch is a member website where entrepreneurs, developers and investors can connect.
 DevMatch offers two plans, Basic (free) and Pro (paid).

-This website was developed using BootStrap (HTML, CSS, JS) for the front end, and Ruby on Rails for the back end.
+This website was developed using BootStrap (HTML, CSS, JS) for the front end, and Ruby on Rails and the sqlite3 database for the back end.

 Two APIs were used: